chaturay/serverless-artillery/README.md

              documentation.
   configure  Create a local copy of the deployment assets for modification and
              deployment.
-See https://docs.serverless.com for documentation. monitor    Modify or create a local copy of the deployment assets with declarations of a schedule upon which monitoring requests will occur as well as an SNS topic for sending alert notifications.
+See https://docs.serverless.com for documentation.

 Options:
   --help         Show help                                             [boolean]